shrutiganesh2005/MIST-4610-Group-Project-1/README.md

 This query lists how many players were out for 2 or more months with injury.
 This allows the club to keep track of how many players out of the total number are not able to play.
 This information is vital to be aware of because there is a possibility of other entities including finance and youth development to be impacted from the lack of players.

 Query 5 Write a query that shows which coaches are associated with American players <img width="1128" alt="Screenshot 2024-04-03 at 2 35 35 PM" src="https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/114629015/55c84a18-687d-4f7f-956e-abb57ab9d390">

 This query lists out the names of coaches who are associated with American players.
 It is important for the club to organize various coaches based on player Nationality.
 Doing so will rid of any culture/language barriers between the player and coach, easily adapt to playing style, as well as allow coaches to better identify and find players while recruiting.

 Query 6 List out the financial amounts for Q1 (the first three months of the year) by the  financial type and match date
 ![Screenshot 2024-04-03 191435](https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/163186348/0f502f19-84bd-442c-b45a-0f2e49294ad2)

+This query is important specifically for the finance members of the soccer club keeping track of finances and fees based on match date.

 Query 7 List the players Nationality in descending (Z-A) order who get trained by Alden Arkow.
 ![Screenshot (37)](https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/165838944/5b5aecd4-fc17-4258-a2f0-be3fbc860c14)